- Topics & Settings

 Our desire to create a website as one element of our larger public scholarship project was motivated by our belief that public discourse is elevated when cultural and religious literacy is prioritized.
 ReligionsMN, therefore, is one way that we believe that we can make knowledge about Minnesota's religious diversity accessible to a wider audience.

-Since the project began, students and faculty have been working to curate some of the rich history, stories and voices that make up Minnesota's diverse religious communities.
+Since the project began, students and faculty have been working to curate some of the rich history, stories, and voices that make up Minnesota's diverse religious communities.
 What is found here can only provide a small window into the worlds we feature in this initiative.
 More than anything, we hope that these portraits inspire people to explore and learn more about their environs, neighbors, colleagues, and classmates.

 As our communities have become more diverse, it is more important than ever that we are attentive to the ways in which difference is navigated.
-With this in mind, the Religous Diversity in Minnesota Initiative has worked with community partners—the MN National Guard, the Faribault School District, the Cambodian Buddhist community, Community leaders and educators focused on Somali Muslim Youth—to help facilitate greater awareness, conversations and communication around issues of difference.
+With this in mind, the Religous Diversity in Minnesota Initiative has worked with community partners—the MN National Guard, the Faribault School District, the Cambodian Buddhist community, and community leaders and educators focused on Somali Muslim Youth—to help facilitate greater awareness, conversations, and communication around issues of difference.
 We plan to expand these efforts in the months and years to come.